DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 .embedded-demo({ "path": "grid-filtering/remote-filtering", "showThemeSelector": true })

-## The Use of Filtering with Other Data Processing Plugins
+## Use Filtering with Other Data Processing Plugins

 The order in which the plugins appear in the Grid's container is important when you use filtering features with paging or grouping.
 You need to choose whether to paginate filtered rows or filter the current page.
 In the former case, put the `IntegratedFiltering` plugin before the `IntegratedPaging` plugin.
 Otherwise, inverse the plugins' order.